Patagonia Logo Design: The Art of Brand Identity

 Beyond the Logo: Patagonia’s Broader Visual Identity

-While we're focusing on the logo here, it's worth noting that Patagonia's visual branding extends far beyond just its logo.
-They've created a cohesive visual identity reinforcing their brand values at every touchpoint.
+While we’re focusing on the logo here, it’s worth noting that Patagonia’s visual branding extends far beyond it.
+They’ve created a cohesive visual identity reinforcing their brand values at every touchpoint.

 Their product photography often features real outdoor enthusiasts in stunning natural settings.
 Their ads are known for their stark simplicity and powerful messages (remember the famous “Don’t Buy This Jacket” campaign?).